Bentleyj/BeyondPhotography/README.md

 Took a little break but now I'm back again.
 Today I I am finally moving on to the next effect in the book, the "Rubber Sheet" effect on pages 64 and 65.
 This should be a pretty straightforward effect but I got stopped on the way by a lovely random pixelation effect with different resolutions in x and y.
 Did perfect Y resolution today with randomly pixelated x resolution today.
 Tomorrow we'll try the other way around and see which is better!

+### Day 28

+Flipped it today to do the perfect resolution in X with randomly distributed pixels in X. I think I can make some really nice effects by playing around with this idea more, but I'm busy so that will have to wait until tomorrow!